riascho/Testing-CheatSheet/README.md

 ### Unit Testing

-Unit testing involves testing individual components or functions of an application in isolation to ensure they work as expected.
+Unit testing involves testing individual components or functions (or classes) of an application in isolation to ensure they work as expected.
 These tests are typically written by developers and focus on the smallest parts of the application.

 ### [Integration Testing](#integration-tests)